Entertaining but realistic look at 10 Things That Happen When Indian Weddings Run Late. There are real social and cost implications.

 Unexpected rain forced one couple to move their ceremony indoors; but since they needed time to setup a mandap indoors, everything was delayed hours.
 Cocktail hour became cocktail 2.5 hours and their caterer wasn’t prepared for that.

-8. Serve dinner late
+8. Serving dinner late = hangry guests

-Desi weddings are already $$$$, without the additional fines!
+Indian weddings are already $$$$, without the additional fines!

-Since desis like to party, think about an afterparty location.
+Think about an afterparty location.